 However, the second biggest city on the South Island has retained plenty of Scottish heritage, visible in the Victorian architecture of the stone buildings, audible as you pass a bagpiper, and palatable while sampling the city’s whisky.

 You’ll even find the only castle in the country, Larnach Castle, less than a 20 minutes’ drive away.
-Poised on the Otago Peninsula, this grand architectural gem of lavishly decorated rooms was constructed in 1871 and has been lovingly restored.
+Poised on the Otago Peninsula, this grand architectural gem of lavishly decorated rooms is a popular landmark in New Zealand, constructed in 1871, and has been lovingly restored.

 Wander amongst the award-winning gardens before touring the grandeur inside, where you’ll also find plenty of antique artifacts and furniture from New Zealand.

 Perhaps more significant than the city’s Scottish influence is the rich Māori history of the region; the Māori called the area home long before Europeans arrived.
 In the excellent city-center Tūhura Otago Museum, you’ll find exhibitions sharing history, art, and artifacts from the Indigenous People of Aotearoa.

 For a chance to spot local wildlife, the Royal Albatross Center is home to the country’s only mainland breeding colony, only a 40-minute drive from the city.